 Why can I stream or download from other sites without issues but have problems in certain games?

 There are two parts to this.
 The first is that streaming services have the ability to buffer information.
 This means that they give your computer data before you see it, often 30 seconds or even minutes before you need to look at it.
-Online games on a ‘live world’ (Like Starcraft) need to give you data immediately so that you can react to it immediately.
-After all, you seeing old data in a tough micro battle could mean you lose a large amount of your army.
+Online games on a ‘live world’ (Like Heroes) need to give you data immediately so that you can react to it immediately.
+After all, you seeing old data in a team fight might mean you (and your whole team) would be dead before you saw it.
 Where downloads are concerned, a direct download can be interrupted and pick back up once your connection returns in most cases.
-Starcraft II will try to do this, but if you disconnect for too long, you will be fully dropped from the servers.
+Heroes of the Storm will try to do this, but if you disconnect for too long, you will be fully dropped from the servers.

 The second bit is “try disabling those sorts of services first if you find that you’re having connection problems.”
 Anything that takes up bandwidth may cause connection problems (or make connection issues worse even if they aren’t the main cause.)

 Why do I need to swap to Ethernet when my WiFi works for other things?